In the fast-paced digital age, where social media platforms dominate the marketing landscape, it’s easy to overlook the humble email newsletter.

 Design Tip: In this newsletter example, the healthcare company’s visual identity includes tones of blue which are often seen in healthcare branding.
 Hence, utilizing these colors in their newsletter will help readers recognize it immediately.

 Real estate agents may find that purely promotional emails with listings work.
-But try combining listings with insider information like tips on hot neighborhoods or helping first-time home buyers learn what they need to know.
+But try combining listings with insider information like tips on hot neighborhoods or helping first-time home buyers learn what they need to know in real estate newsletters.

 This will earn your potential clients’ loyalty and trust and increase your chances of landing a sale.
 Up your chances by filtering and cleaning your email list your list based on demographics or interests so potential buyers are only seeing the listings and information they want.